Commodity Credit Corporation, USDA.

 The Regulatory Flexibility Act is not applicable to this rule because neither the Secretary of Agriculture nor CCC are required by 5 U.S.C.
 553 or any other law to publish a notice of proposed rulemaking for the subject matter of this rule.

 The environmental impacts of this rule have been considered under the National Environmental Policy Act of 1969 (NEPA), 42 U.S.C.
 4321 et seq., the regulations of the Council on Environmental Quality (40 CFR parts 1500-1508), and regulations of the Farm Service Agency (FSA) of the Department of Agriculture (USDA) for compliance with NEPA, 7 CFR part 799.
 An Environmental Evaluation was completed and it was determined that the proposed action does not have the potential to significantly impact the quality of the human environment and, therefore, the rule is categorically excluded from further review under NEPA.
 A copy of the environmental evaluation is available for inspection and review upon request.

 The final rule has been reviewed in accordance with Executive Order 12778.
-This final rule preempts State laws that are inconsistent with its provisions, but the rule is not retroactive.
+This final rule preempts State laws that Start Printed Page 61471are inconsistent with its provisions, but the rule is not retroactive.
 Before any judicial action may be brought concerning this rule, all administrative remedies must be exhausted.

 This program is not subject to Executive Order 12372, which requires intergovernmental consultation with State and local officials.
 See the notice related to 7 CFR part 3015, subpart V, published at 48 FR 29115 (June 24, 1983).